kubeflow/kfp-tekton/tekton_kfp_guide.md

 The external IP should be accessible by visiting http://<EXTERNAL-IP>.
 Note that the above installation instructions do not create any protection for the external endpoint so it will be accessible to anyone without any authentication.

-## IBM Cloud Block Storage Setup

-**Note**: This section is only required when the worker node provider `WORKER_NODE_PROVIDER` is set to `classic`.
-For other infrastructures, IBM Cloud Block Storage is already set up as the cluster's default storage class.

-When using the `classic` worker node provider of IBM Cloud Kubernetes cluster, by default, it uses [IBM Cloud File Storage](https://www.ibm.com/cloud/file-storage) based on NFS as the default storage class.
-File Storage is designed to run RWX (read-write multiple nodes) workloads with proper security built around it.
-Therefore, File Storage [does not allow `fsGroup` securityContext](https://cloud.ibm.com/docs/containers?topic=containers-security#container) which is needed for DEX and Kubeflow Jupyter Server.

-[IBM Cloud Block Storage](https://www.ibm.com/cloud/block-storage) provides a fast way to store data and satisfy many of the Kubeflow persistent volume requirements such as `fsGroup` out of the box and optimized RWO (read-write single node) which is used on all Kubeflow's persistent volume claim.

-Therefore, we strongly recommend to set up [IBM Cloud Block Storage](https://cloud.ibm.com/docs/containers?topic=containers-block_storage#add_block) as the default storage class so that you can get the best experience from Kubeflow.

-1. [Follow the instructions](https://helm.sh/docs/intro/install/) to install the Helm version 3 client on your local machine.

-2. Add the IBM Cloud Helm chart repository to the cluster where you want to use the IBM Cloud Block Storage plug-in.
-    ```shell
-    helm repo add iks-charts https://icr.io/helm/iks-charts
-    helm repo update
-    ```

-3. Install the IBM Cloud Block Storage plug-in.
-When you install the plug-in, pre-defined block storage classes are added to your cluster.
-    ```shell
-    helm install 1.6.0 iks-charts/ibmcloud-block-storage-plugin -n kube-system
-    ```

-    Example output:
-    ```
-    NAME: 1.6.0
-    LAST DEPLOYED: Thu Feb 27 11:41:35 2020
-    NAMESPACE: kube-system
-    STATUS: deployed
-    REVISION: 1
-    NOTES:
-    Thank you for installing: ibmcloud-block-storage-plugin.
-Your release is named: 1.6.0
-    ...
-    ```

-4. Verify that the installation was successful.
-    ```shell
-    kubectl get pod -n kube-system | grep block
-    ```

-5. Verify that the storage classes for Block Storage were added to your cluster.
-    ```
-    kubectl get storageclasses | grep block
-    ```

-6. Set the Block Storage as the default storageclass.
-    ```shell
-    kubectl patch storageclass ibmc-block-gold -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'

-    # Check the default storageclass is block storage
-    kubectl get storageclass | grep \(default\)
-    ```

-    Example output:
-    ```
-    ibmc-block-gold (default)   ibm.io/ibmc-block   65s
-    ```

-    Make sure `ibmc-block-gold` is the only `default` storageclass.
-If there are two or more rows in the above output, there is other `default` storageclass.
-Unset it with the below command, for example, will make the `ibmc-file-bronze` storage no longer the `default` storageclass for the cluster.

-    ```shell
-    kubectl patch storageclass ibmc-file-bronze -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'
-    ```
 ## Understanding the Kubeflow deployment process

 The deployment process is controlled by the following commands: